North East Surnames: Laidler to Lumley

 The fourteen effigies laid head to toe would not fit into the church so Lumley had to chop the legs off some of them to fit them in.

-The eventful history of the Lumley surname is covered on our Lumley page.
+The eventful history of the Lumley family is covered on our Lumley page.

 Primarily a Scottish name

 A Berwickshire (Scotland) surname by origin notably associated with Coldingham in the fourteenth century.
 The surname seems to date back to the 12th century and derives from the manor of Lumsdene in Berwickshire which was one of the estates belonging to the Priory of Coldingham